MicrosoftDocs/PowerShell-Docs/jea/overview.md

 It's not always easy to remove administrative privileges, either.
 Consider the common scenario where the DNS role is installed on the same machine as your Active Directory Domain Controller.
 Your DNS administrators require local administrator privileges to fix issues with the DNS server.
-But to do so, you must make them members of the highly privileged "Domain Admins" security group.
+But to do so, you must make them members of the highly privileged **Domain Admins** security group.
 This approach effectively gives DNS Administrators control over your whole domain and access to all resources on that machine.

-JEA addresses this problem through the principle of *Least Privilege*.
+JEA addresses this problem through the principle of **Least Privilege**.
 With JEA, you can configure a management endpoint for DNS administrators that gives them access only to the PowerShell commands they need to get their job done.
 This means you can provide the appropriate access to repair a poisoned DNS cache or restart the DNS server without unintentionally giving them rights to Active Directory, or to browse the file system, or run potentially dangerous scripts.
-Better yet, when the JEA session is configured to use temporary privileged virtual accounts, your DNS administrators can connect to the server using *non-admin* credentials and still run commands that typically require admin privileges.
+Better yet, when the JEA session is configured to use temporary privileged virtual accounts, your DNS administrators can connect to the server using **non-admin** credentials and still run commands that typically require admin privileges.
 JEA enables you to remove users from widely privileged local/domain administrator roles and carefully control what they can do on each machine.